averykhoo/json-query-language/README.md

 * `*`
   * use Ellipsis `...` as a catch-all to match anything
   * note that Ellipsis behaves differently in a list!
+  * Ellipsis MUST NOT exist in the object to be matched

 ### advanced matching